New publications

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Many people are concerned about the presence of chemical residues, pollutants or microplastics in their food.
-However, what is less known is that many foods also contain completely natural toxins.
-These toxins are often chemical compounds that plants use to defend themselves against predators such as insects or microorganisms.
-Such substances can be found in beans and potatoes, for example, and can pose potential health risks.
+Many people are concerned about chemical residues, pollutants or microplastics in their food.
+However, what is less well known is that many foods also contain toxins that are entirely natural.
+These toxins are often chemical compounds that plants use to protect themselves from predators such as insects or microorganisms.
+Such substances can be found in beans and potatoes, for example, and they can pose potential health risks.

 "The survey results clearly show that risks of natural origin tend to be underestimated, while risks of synthetic origin tend to be overestimated," says BfR President Professor Andreas Hensel.